torbsd/torbsd.github.io/obsd-tb-build.md

 * From /usr/ports/mystuff/www/tbb/tor-browser, run "make install"

+* Alternately, to get a measure of the time to build the port, run "time make install"

 ## Updating the Port ##

 * To update the local copy from the Git repository, run "cd /usr/ports/mystuff && git pull"